Chart Color Schemes

 An assessment of population growth drivers in Springvale reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, the estimated population of Springvale (NSW) is around 1,924.
-This figure reflects a growth of 73 people since the 2021 Census, which reported a population of 1,851.
-The change was inferred from AreaSearch's estimation of resident population at 1,907, following examination of ABS ERP data release in June 2024, and an additional 52 validated new addresses since the Census date.
-This results in a population density ratio of 117 persons per square kilometer.
-Springvale's growth rate of 3.9% since the 2021 census exceeded its SA3 area's growth rate of 3.5%.
-Natural growth contributed approximately 56.99999999999999% of overall population gains in recent periods.
+Based on analysis of ABS population updates for the broader area, as of 1 November 2025, Springvale (NSW) statistical area (Lv2)'s population is estimated at around 1,882 people.
+This reflects an increase of 31 people since the 2021 Census, which reported a population of 1,851 people.
+The change is inferred from AreaSearch's estimation of the resident population at 1,873 following examination of the latest ERP data release by the ABS on June 2024 and an additional 52 validated new addresses since the Census date.
+This level of population equates to a density ratio of 115 persons per square kilometer.
+Since the census in 2021, Springvale (NSW) has grown by 1.7%, positioning it within 2.2 percentage points of its SA3 area's growth rate of 3.9%.
+Population growth was primarily driven by natural growth, contributing approximately 56.99999999999999% of overall population gains during recent periods.

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends anticipate lower quartile growth in national non-metropolitan areas, with Springvale expected to increase by 78 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 1.9% over the 17 years.
+Examining future population trends, the area is anticipated to increase by 82 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 4.4% over the 17-year period.

 Frequently Asked Questions - Population